2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 2. Marcus Smart (Restricted)

-Restricted free agency often travels at a glacial pace, but the important thing is making progress.
-That's reportedly taking place between the Celtics and Marcus Smart, who are "still not there" in negotiations but "have had good dialogue on a new deal," per Smith.
+Marcus Smart might be getting impatient.
+Being without a deal isn't entirely the issue; he reportedly hasn't heard from the Boston brass since the market opened.

+"He loves the Celtics, but with these crickets he's hearing, he's hurt and disgusted by it," a source said, per Mark Murphy of the Boston Herald. "...
+There's been no talk since free agency opened.
+He's most disappointed that there has been no reaching out from their end."

-Smart isn't the easiest player to price—he's a non-shooter who plays shooting guard in an era defined by shooting.
+The Celtics might not be incentivized to do so.
+They could want the market to determine his worth, which isn't easily calculated since he's a non-shooter who plays shooting guard in an era defined by shooting.
 But if you can set aside his 36.0/29.3/75.6 career slash, he intrigues from almost every other angle.

 Need a hustler?
 Smart was top 20 in deflections (2.9 per game, tied for 17th) and charges drawn (0.24, tied for ninth).
 Need a stopper?
 He not only defends multiple positions but also shaved 3.8 points off his matchup's field-goal percentage, had the seventh-best defensive real plus-minus at point guard (1.61, per ESPN.com) and improved Boston's league-best defense by 3.6 points per 100 possessions.